 A device using 5-minute tracking intervals, for example, will have an approximately 21-day battery life in the Nano or an approximately 140-day battery life in the EON.
 The intervals are fairly spread out, and as such, the batteries will last longer.
 Conversely, a device using the shortest 10-second tracking intervals will last for far less time: approximately 8 days in the Nano and 40 days in the EON.

 Take a look at the chart below for more information on tracking intervals and battery life.

 What is more important: tracking intervals or battery life?

-Both tracking intervals and battery life are key features of any GPS tracker.
+Both tracking intervals and battery life are key features of any Mini GPS trackers.
 GPS tracking devices need long-lasting batteries to function consistently.
 Simultaneously, they won’t serve the user’s needs without frequent enough tracking intervals.

 So, what factor is more important—tracking intervals or battery life?

 Ultimately, the choice is up to you, depending on your needs.
 If you have inconsistent access to the tracker for recharging and need to remain tracking as long as possible, battery may need to be prioritized.
 In cases where the location of the device is more important than the length of time tracking continues, you may safely choose shorter tracking intervals to ensure you capture the location information you’re looking for.

 Please contact us if you have questions about our GPS tracking solutions.
 At BrickHouse Security, we’ll be happy to help you find a device with the tracking intervals and battery life you need.